 We spend a lot of time talking about hunting like it’s second nature on this site.
 But really, it’s not.
 It’s first.
-But if you’re new to the sport, I want to share some tips that could help you jump start your hunting lifetime career.
+But if you’re new to this great outdoor sport, I want to share some tips that could help you jump start your hunting lifetime career.
 We originally compiled this article for deer season, but since there’s hunting seasons year around for everyone, we have a short list of items that you must know before getting out there.
 Whether it’s deer hunting or turkey hunting that’s your passion (or going to be), we can help!

 Start with a Hunter’s Safety Course

 Type in a search online and you’ll find a few places close to home to take one.
 Most states require certification to buy a license.
 Even if it’s not required, it’s a good idea.
 Hunter safety can save lives.
 It will make you safer for yourself and others.
 You can even take your hunter ed course online.
 You’ll learn a lot of things to start hunting just from the course.

 Get your license

 Find an experienced hunter and tag along

 Don’t ask this person to teach you.
 Just ask if you can come along.
 Don’t take a gun.
 Don’t ask to take a shot.
-Just keep your trap shut and do what he does.
+Just keep your mouth shut and watch what he/she does.
 Once he sees that you’re respecting his ritual, he’ll let you in on some of his secrets and maybe even let you pull the trigger.
 Find a farmer and see if they know anybody who hunts, they most likely will.
 Wild game can cause destruction on a farmers crops, so most times they allow hunting on their land.

 Familiarize yourself with local and state laws and regulations